 Your customers, the members of your target audience, are the base on which the success of your company is built.
 You need to know which marketing techniques are effective in their eyes, and tracking the rise and fall of your business operations reveals that information.

-When you find a particular advertisement, slogan or other marketing technique that sticks with them, build it up.
-You can incorporate it in promotional items, or inject it into your social media posts.
+When you find a particular advertisement, slogan, or other marketing technique that sticks with them, build it up.
+You can incorporate it into promotional items, or inject it into your social media posts.
 Gauging your customers' reactions helps you create a branding image that can last a lifetime.

-On the other hand, when the reactions to a particular campaign are negative, or when you simply cannot generate profit based on one of them, you’re not only learning that the campaign is unsuccessful, but you’re also getting a taste of what they don't like.
+On the other hand, when the reactions to a particular campaign are negative, or when you simply cannot generate profit based on one of them, you’re not only learning that the campaign is unsuccessful, but you’re also getting a taste of what the audience doesn’t like.

 When you find a strategy that works well, you might be tempted to just let it be.
 You figure that it has already generated a high level of success, so you don’t need to improve it.
 However, your customers and the competitive landscape are not going to remain the same forever, and neither should your message.